 \begin{cor} Let \(\polVar\) be a Gorenstein Fano toroidal horospherical variety.
 Then there exists a neighborhood of the anticanonical line bundle where \(\group\)-uniform K-stability is equivalent to vanishing of the Futaki invariant. \end{cor}

 \begin{proof} For any polarized toroidal horospherical variety, the moment polytope does not touch the walls of the positive Weyl chamber of \(\group\) defined by roots not in \(\relevantRoots\).
-Hence the Duistermaat-Heckman polynomial is positive on each moment polytope.
-As a consequence from the proof of Theorem~\ref{thm_Fano}, with the choice \(\weightSection = 2\halfSum_X\), \(L_{r+1}\) is positive on \(\polytope\) for the anticanonical line bundle.
-As a consequence, we can apply the previous proposition to obtain that, in a neighborhood of the anticanonical line bundle, \(\group\)-uniform K-stability is equivalent to \(\group\)-stc K-polystability.
-Finally, all special test configurations for horospherical manifolds are product since the valuation cone is \(\realDualLattice\) in this case.
+Hence the Duistermaat--Heckman polynomial is positive on each moment polytope.
+As a consequence of the proof of Theorem~\ref{thm_Fano}, with the choice \(\weightSection = 2\halfSum_X\), \(L_{r+1}\) is positive on \(\polytope\) for the anticanonical line bundle.
+As a consequence, we can apply Proposition~\ref{prop_open} to obtain that, in a neighborhood of the anticanonical line bundle, \(\group\)-uniform K-stability is equivalent to \(\group\)-stc K-polystability.
+Finally, all special test configurations for horospherical manifolds are product test configurations since the valuation cone is \(\realDualLattice\) in this case.
 Hence \(\group\)-uniform K-stability with respect to special test configurations is equivalent to vanishing of the Futaki invariant. \end{proof}

-\begin{prop} Let \(\variety\) be a Gorenstein Fano \(\group\)-spherical polarized variety, such that the open orbit \(\homo\) is a non-Hermitian symmetric variety.
+\begin{prop} Let \(\variety\) be a Gorenstein Fano \(\group\)-spherical polarized variety such that the open orbit \(\homo\) is a non-Hermitian symmetric variety.
 Then on a neighborhood of the anticanonical line bundle, \(\group\)-uniform K-stability is equivalent to \(\group\)-stc K-polystability. \end{prop}

 \begin{proof} For a non-Hermitian symmetric space \(\homo\), the valuation cone is the negative Weyl chamber defined by a root system in (a subspace of) \(\realSphericalLattice\) (the restricted root system of the symmetric space), and the images of colors in \(\realDualLattice\) are exactly one positive multiple of each simple coroot of this root system (restricted coroots).
-As a consequence, the outward pointing normals of facets of moment polytopes (which are always in \(\realSphericalLattice\) if the symmetric space is \emph{not} Hermitian) are either negative restricted coroots or elements of the positive restricted Weyl chamber.
+As a consequence, the outward-pointing normals to facets of moment polytopes (which are always in \(\realSphericalLattice\) if the symmetric space is \emph{not} Hermitian) are either negative restricted coroots or elements of the positive restricted Weyl chamber.
 Furthermore, the name \emph{restricted} is appropriate in the sense that restricted roots are exactly (doubles of) restrictions of roots in \(\relevantRoots\) to \(\realDualLattice\).
-Finally, the restriction of the Duistermaat-Heckman polynomial to a facet vanishes exactly when the facet is defined by a restricted coroot.
+Finally, the restriction of the Duistermaat--Heckman polynomial to a facet vanishes exactly when the facet is defined by a restricted coroot.